hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 ### Ball room dancers

-> 'Tis not those teachers only that I blame,
+> It is not those teachers only that I blame,
 >
 > But many private persons I could name.
 >